johnzxcvbnm/Adi/unit_1/w02d04/student_labs/super_bonus_lab.md

 ## Word()

-Word is a constructor function.
+Letter is a constructor function(ES5) or class(ES6).
 This constructor has a function to generate the Letter objects called `getLetters` and stores each letter as an object inside an array called `letters`.

 #### Object Attributes